Terms and Conditions

 16. INTERNATIONAL BALLET COURSES

-Students who are interested in participating in international ballet courses must first qualify.
+Students who are interested in participating in international ballet courses must have approval from the Director.

 - The student must be of senior or advanced level.